ARE YOU READY TO collaborate WITH US?

 Two Options for Supervision are available (while spots last):

 - I have an office for just 2 LPC interns to use to see clients.
 I would be your supervisor, we would meet weekly for individual supervision and at least every 5 weeks for group supervision.
 Like other counseling offices, interns will have to bring in a minimum amount of money in order to cover your supervision and the room cost before you would then start to earn a majority percentage of your client fees.
 Reimbursement is based upon a tiered incentive plan with reimbursement rates up to 70%.
+You would be considered an employee of Lori Vann LLC.
 I will help you with marketing, networking, and referrals, but interns are responsible for these things, too.

 - Access to a well-rounded supervisor who has worked in a variety of settings from non-profit to inpatient and is recognized throughout the DFW area for her high standards of practice & knowledge base.